fireduck64/jelectrum/README.md

 PostgreSQL: Install and setup postgresql.
 On startup, jelectrum will create tables and indexes needed.
 You'll need to create the database and a user and put it in the config.

+Lobstack: Copy the lobstack config entries and modify them.
+Lobstack uses a stupid amount of space and needs to occasionally have a compress run.
+See compressdb.sh.
+For initial sync, the pattern is something like:

+while true
+do
+  java -Xmx4g -Xss256k -jar jar/Jelectrum.jar jelly.conf
+  ./compressdb.sh
+done

+It will exit when space gets low (configurable with 'lobstack_minfree_gb').
+Then you run a compress, then run the service again.

 Make your SSL cert:
 ./makekey.sh